11 Best Plants For Florida | Beyond Heat: Florida’s Survivors

 Watering and Moisture Needs

 Consistent moisture is critical for establishment.
 Caladiums and Impatiens need regular watering to keep foliage lush.
-Lantana and Dipladenia are more drought-tolerant once established.
+Firebush and Dipladenia are more drought-tolerant once established.
 Wildflower seed mixes require consistent moisture during germination, typically 2 to 3 weeks.
 Using a soaker hose or drip irrigation reduces evaporation and keeps leaves dry to prevent disease.

 FAQ